Children's Education Foundation - CEF - USA Site

 Picture

-Ngoc Do has been with CEF for nearly six years and came straight out of university into NGO work.
-She has learned rapidly and already has taken on a lot of responsibility.
+Ngoc Do has been working for nine years and came straight out of university into NGO work.
+She has taken on a lot of responsibility.
 She is also lovely with the children and has a ready smile and laugh.

-Kim Chi has been with CEF for close to six years and also came straight from university.
+Kim Chi has been with CEF nine years and also came straight from university.
 She is passionate about helping children from poor families having an opportunity to be educated.
 She is very caring and has a creative mind that readily finds solutions for challenges we face.

-Thuy has been with our term for four years.
-She came with NGO experience and we are grateful for her knowledge and confidence that has come from it.
-She is wonderful with the children, caring gentle and sweet.
+Thuy Tran has been with our team for seven years.
+She came with NGO experience and we are grateful for her knowledge and confidence that has come from that.
+She is wonderful with the children, caring, gentle and sweet.

 They all work well together, have a good laugh often and care greatly about the children and their families.